 You need to calculate your tax liability using the correct rates of tax, and you can then deduct the tax you have already paid, for example, under PAYE, to work out your tax overpayment or underpayment.

-For further assistance you can contact us on 0845 601 3321 or 01308 488066 or via the secure email link on this website.
+For further assistance you can contact us on 01308 488066 or via the secure email link on this website.
 A tax adviser will check your personal situation, help you resolve it or guide you in the right direction.

 Employees and pensioners have tax taken off them throughout the year via Pay As You Earn (PAYE).
 In most cases, this means you pay the correct tax by the end of the year; but not always.
-This guide explains what to do if HMRC send you a tax calculation (a ‘P800’) for 2015/16 or earlier.
+This guide explains what to do if HMRC send you a tax calculation (a ‘P800’ or a 'PA302) for 2017/18 or earlier.

 If you work or get a pension, or perhaps both.
 Tax is taken off under PAYE, but you should still always check your tax, even if you think everything should be straightforward.